-Raising the profile of the role of the virtual school for children previously looked after, delivering training, sharing information and signposting to professionals, parents and schools, ensuring provision and support is in place
+Raising the profile of the role of the virtual school for children previously looked after, delivering training, sharing information and signposting to professionals, parents and schools, ensuring provision and support is in place.
+Newly working in partnership with the Regional Adoption Agency (RAA).

-- Support and signposting for previously CLA, working with adoptive parents, carers and guardians - Linking with teams internally within SCC to provide further support to this group
+- Support and signposting for previously CLA, working with adoptive parents, carers and guardians - Linking with teams internally within SCC to provide further support to this group - Working with Schools on how to support PLAC (Advice, Signposting and guidance) - Linking with the RAA to help develop a regional offer for PLAC and sharing best practice across the region

-- Development of information and guidance for schools across Sheffield outlining roles and responsibilities - Support for schools when accessing PP for post CLA - Ensuring schools complete the census - Representation at Adoption UK regional network meetings giving advice and guidance - Creation of an online learning package for schools to ensure all are informed about their responsibilities
+- Redrafting of the information and guidance for schools across Sheffield outlining roles and responsibilities - Support for schools when accessing PP for post CLA and awareness raising of when to claim - Ensuring schools complete the census - Representation at Adoption UK regional network meetings giving advice and guidance - Creation of a training package for schools to ensure all are informed about their responsibilities - Attendance and Input at RAA virtual school meetings

-• Specific point of contact within the VS team
+- Specific point of contact within the VS team - · Key contacts identified to signpost cases to - Further partnership working to raise awareness of post CLA - Forged links with adoption services and Adoption UK - New links made within the RAA - New approaches being taken within SCC to raise further awareness of PLAC in schools and the responsibilities that need to be taken

-- Key contacts identified to signpost cases to - Further partnership working to raise awareness of post CLA - Forged links with adoption services and Adoption UK
+Costs? (amount of PP+, resources including staff time and time in kind from partners)

-Costs? (amount of PP+, resources including staff time and time in kind from partners) VS input 2.5 days a week
+VS input 2 days a week